Kong/docs.konghq.com/app/konnect/gateway-manager/control-plane-groups/conflicts.md

 ---

 A conflict is a potential issue in combined configuration.
-For example, there might be a name conflict between services, or the existance of consumer credentials, which become available to all members of a control plane group.
+For example, there might be a name conflict between services, or the existence of consumer credentials, which become available to all members of a control plane group.

 Once you have at least one data plane node connected to your control plane group,